canjs/canjs/docs/can-guides/experiment/advanced-setting-up.md

 ## Names

-The names that can be exported by this module mirror what is part of the `can` namespace object that you get from `import can from "can"`.
+The names that can be imported from this module mirror what is part of the `can` namespace object that you get from `import can from "can"`.
 You can see the names that `can/es` exports [here](https://github.com/canjs/canjs/blob/master/es.js).